 Halloumi has mint inside the cheese, so it felt very natural to add more fresh mint in the salad.

 You can grill the halloumi on a cast iron grill or fry it in a non-stick frying pan or grill it over charcoal.
-If you are grilling it over charcoal, there is no need to add the extra drizzle of olive oil.

 The combination was heavenly; each bite was simultaneously sweet, salty, spicy, minty but mostly refreshing and delicious.

-Watermelon Roasted Halloumi Salad with Mint
+Watermelon and Grilled Halloumi Salad with Mint

 This Watermelon and roasted Halloumi Salad with mint, is easy to make and perfect for summer as it is light and refreshing.